satyam-software-developer/todolist-react-app/README.md

 │ └── ...
 ├── src/
 │ ├── components/
-│ │ ├── TodoList.js // Component to render list of todos
+│ │ ├── TodoList.js // Component to render a list of todos
 │ │ ├── TodoItem.js // Component for each todo item
 │ │ └── AddTodo.js // Component to add a new todo
 │ ├── services/